 Kids crave structure, and a huge part of that is knowing what time it is!
 If your kids are younger, try a clock that lightens and darkens to help them understand when they can come out of their room.

 If they’re older, get a fun big kid one!

 Both useful and fun for playing flashlight tag in the summertime!
 What child does not love a flashlight?!

 Camping & Sleepover Stuff

 My kids LOVE sleeping anywhere that isn’t their own bed.
 So, gifts that help them enjoy themselves while camping out are a big plus.
-Give a sleeping bag, camping lantern, real tent or play tent for them to build excitement for the outdoors.
+Give a sleeping bag, camping lantern, real 4-person tent, or play tent for them to build excitement for the outdoors.

 Real Tools and a Tool Bench